Informed censoring: the parametric combination of data and expert information: Application to real data

 We consider the Motor Third Party Liability (MTPL) insurance dataset which has previously been studied in {\cite{abt} and \cite{combined}.
 The data is private and comes from a direct insurance company operating in the European Union.
 By 2010, there were $837$ policyholders in the dataset, each with the following three sources of information: \begin{enumerate} \item $W_k$: the yearly paid amount paid to the policyholder during the period 1995-2010.
 Some claims have not been settled yet, and thus are considered to be right-censored.\\ \item $\delta_k$: the censoring indicator, taking the value $1$ if the claim is settled, and $0$ otherwise.
 Roughly $40.1\%$ of the claims are settled.\\ \item $Z_k$: the \textit{ultimate} value of a claim size, which is the company's internal and undisclosed expert estimation of the eventual claim size for the right-censored cases.
 For the observed cases, simply $Z_k=W_k$. \end{enumerate} We divided $W_k$ and $Z_k$ by $10^6$ for numerical purposes.
 A careful description of the data can be found in \cite{combined}, where it is also argued that the data has a regularly varying (Pareto-type) tail.
 Presently, we take the latter tail behaviour as granted, and focus on the estimation when incorporating the ultimates information on an individual basis, following the methods of previous sections.
 Figure \ref{ultimates_vs_paid1} depicts the scatterplot $(W_k, Z_k)$, with the closed claims represented by circles and falling on the diagonal, and the open claims having a vertical segment between their paid amount (again on the diagonal) and their ultimate value (depicted by a triangle).

 It is worth noting that the incorporation of the ultimates was studied previously in \cite{combined} without distinguishing expert information between policies, that is, on an aggregate level.

-Since we do not know the quality of the expert information, we follow the approach of Example \ref{informed_censoring_example}.
-For this purpose, we have tailored a measure $\tilde\mu_k$, specified by its Radon-Nykodym derivative as

-and zero otherwise, where $f_\Gamma(\cdot;\,a,\,b)$ is the Gamma density with shape parameter $a$ and rate parameter $b$.
-Any other choice satisfying the degeneracy and convergence conditions would work too.
-In Figure \ref{nu_density} some of the possible shapes of the above density are depicted, for varying $\sigma$ values.
-A priori, one may also want to include the development year of claim $k$ into the specification of $\tilde\mu_k$, but for the present purpose we consider it to be already sufficiently reflected in the values of $Z_k$ and $W_k$.
+{Since we do not know the quality of the expert information, we follow the approach of Examples \ref{informed_censoring_example} and \ref{tail_index_example}.
+For this purpose, we have tailored a measure $\tilde\mu_k$, specified by its Radon-Nykodym derivative as \eqref{nu_density_example}} A priori, one may also want to include the development year of claim $k$ into the specification of $\tilde\mu_k$, but for the present purpose we consider it to be already sufficiently reflected in the values of $Z_k$ and $W_k$.